Green Heart Love

 What is blackberry simple syrup?

-Blackberry simple syrup is a type of flavored simple syrup made by infusing dissolved sugar and water with juicy blackberries, much like cardamom syrup or lavender simple syrup.
+Blackberry simple syrup is a type of flavored simple syrup made by infusing dissolved sugar and water with juicy blackberries, much like cardamom simple syrup or lavender simple syrup.

 The taste is deep, yet refreshing and juicy, with a beautiful deep purple hue that's all-natural!
 While blackberry simple syrup is commonly used to enhance cocktails, it also pairs brilliantly with desserts and even savory dishes and sauces.